Madison, Wisconsin: Economy

 Madison's economy is marked by the sectors of government, education, information technology and healthcare, and is supplemented by agribusiness, food and precision manufacturing in the greater Madison region.
-Many businesses are attracted to Madison's skill base, taking advantage of the area's high level of education; 48.2% of Madison's population over the age of 25 holds at least a bachelor's degree.
-The University of Wisconsin–Madison, University of Wisconsin Hospital and Clinics (UW Health), and Wisconsin state government remain the largest employers in the city, while Epic Systems is the largest private sector employer.
+Many businesses are attracted to Madison's skill base, taking advantage of the area's high level of education; 62% of Madison's population over the age of 25 holds at least a bachelor's degree.

-The Madison metropolitan area is home to multiple financial services companies, including the headquarters of the Credit Union National Association (CUNA), American Family Insurance, CUNA Mutual Group, and National Guardian Life.
+The University of Wisconsin–Madison, UW Health, and Wisconsin state government remain the largest employers in the city, while Epic Systems (based in the suburb of Verona) is the largest private sector employer.
+The Madison metropolitan area is home to multiple financial services companies, including the headquarters of American Family Insurance, TruStage Financial Group, and National Guardian Life, as well as one of two offices of America's Credit Unions (formerly the Credit Union National Association).

 The Onion satirical newspaper, as well as the pizza chains Glass Nickel Pizza Company and Rocky Rococo, originated in Madison.

 Government and education

 As Madison is the state capital of Wisconsin, it is home to the primary offices of most state agencies.
 It also has multiple federal-level bureaus, such as the United States District Court for the Western District of Wisconsin, and government-adjacent nonprofit organizations and lobbying groups such as CatholicVote.org, the Center for Media and Democracy, Freedom From Religion Foundation, League of Wisconsin Municipalities, and MacIver Institute.
 Other non-governmental business and research associations and organizations are also based in Madison, including Advanced Media Workflow Association, International Dairy-Deli-Bakery Association, Society for Research on Nicotine and Tobacco, Soil Science Society of America, and Tavern League of Wisconsin.

-Madison also contains the University of Wisconsin–Madison, a research institution that employs over 25,000 faculty and staff.
-It is the official state university of Wisconsin and the flagship campus of the University of Wisconsin System.
+The University of Wisconsin–Madison is a research institution that employs over 25,000 faculty and staff.
+It is the official state university of Wisconsin and the flagship campus of the University of Wisconsin System, which also has its main office in the city.